photoprism/photoprism/README.md

 It's somewhat disappointing how little support we get by companies and especially public organizations who should share similar goals.
 Not a single dollar.

-Every politician wants to support Open Source and warns social media is bad for your privacy, but only very few are willing to help those that actually do something.

 The consequence is that we are forced to think about monetization.
 We honestly didn't expect this will be an issue and didn't ask for anything the first year.